-On March 13, 2007, we were issued United States patent #7,189,522 for our Dual Path Platform (DPP®) rapid test system.
-Additional patent protection for DPP® has issued or is pending worldwide.
-We participate in the point-of-care segment of the nearly \$40 billion global in-vitro diagnostic market.
-The global point-of-care segment of the IVD industry is estimated to be \$6-8 billion with an overall growth rate of 7% per annum.
+The global point-of-care segment of the IVD industry is estimated to be \$6 to \$8 billion with an overall growth rate of 7% per annum.
 POCTs, by providing prompt and early diagnosis, can reduce patient stays, lower overall costs, improve therapeutic interventions and improve patient outcomes as a result of prompt and early diagnosis.
 They can also prevent needless hospital admissions, simplify testing procedures, avoid delays from central lab batching, and eliminate the need for return visits.
-This is not to say that every test should be done at the point-of-care.
-A careful analysis needs to be performed when evaluating whether there is a need for a rapid point-of-care test versus a laboratory test.

 In the areas of infectious and sexually transmitted diseases (such as Influenza and HIV for example), the utility of a rapid point-of-care test has been well established, and large markets have been established for these kinds of tests globally.
-It is within these areas of infectious diseases and sexually transmitted diseases, which tend to have the higher growth rates in the point-of-care segment where we have focused and will continue to focus our business, with an emphasis on the U.S. market.
+It is within these areas of infectious diseases and sexually transmitted diseases, which tend to have the higher growth rates in the point-of-care segment, where we have and will continue to focus our business, with an emphasis on the U.S. market.